FTC-23206/.github/docs/_pond/02d-features-subsystems.md

 toc: true
 ---

-## Interfaces
+## Controllers
 ### Holonomic Controller
-`IHolonomicControl` : extends `ISubsystem` but provides a method to calculate the desired actuation of a holonomic drivetrain.
+`IHolonomicController` : extends `ISubsystem` but provides a method to calculate the desired actuation of a holonomic drivetrain.

+`HolonomicController` : implements `IHolonomicController` and completes the calculations for actuation.
+Initializes the controller with params and logging utilities.

+`HolonomicControllerParams` : Holds the params adjustable within instsances of the Holonomic controller.
+These can be tuned in FTC Dashboard to your specific holonomic drivetrain.

 ### Drivetrain
-`IDrivetrain` : extends `IRealTimeSubsystem`but provides real-time power updates to the drivetrain.
+`IDrivetrain` : extends `IRealTimeSubsystem`but provides real-time power updates to the drivetrain using the `periodic` function.

 ## Subsystems
 Subsystems will extend `SubsystemBase` and implement either `ISubsystem` or `IRealTimeSubsystem`.